dezzak/lmld-constitution/constitution.md

 5. Officers and Executive Committee

 Every Local Party must have a Chair and a Treasurer, which is a legal requirement under the Political Parties, Elections and Referendums Act.
 The same person cannot combine the offices of Chair and Treasurer.
-Each Local Party must also have a Data Officer, in order to operate the Party’s membership system satisfactorily.
+Each Local Party must also have a Data Officer, in order to operate the Party's membership system satisfactorily.
 This Model Constitution does not allow for the same person to be elected to more than one office, but small Local Parties (e.g. with less than 100 members) wishing to combine offices may with the agreement of their Region amend the Model.
 If a Local Party finds it impossible to elect five separate people to fill the offices, it may co-opt one of the officers to do a second job, except that the Chair and Treasurer must be separate people at all times

 Local Parties might decide to:
 (a) elect extra officers, e.g. Social Secretary, Press Officer, Equal Opportunities Officer;